Marriages in a religious building

 To arrange a religious marriage ceremony you will need to speak to the priest or minister in charge of the building.
 They will be able to advise you what you need to do next and their fees.

-A registrar will only have to attend the ceremony if there is no authorised person (this is usually the priest or minister).
+A registrar will only have to attend the ceremony if there is no Authorised Person (this person will have been appointed by the Church Trustees; it can the priest or minister themselves or can be a member of the congregation).

 You should contact the register office for the district where the religious building is situated to book a registrar.
 There will be additional fees payable for the registrar to attend.